 By Nancy Bauer

-Of all the many reasons to plant California natives in our gardens – for creating a sense of place, for their beauty and adaptability, for their drought tolerant qualities, and certainly for increasing biodiversity – their ability to help save our ecosystems and the bird and insect species that depend on them is, for me, the single most important reason to grow native plants.
-Our suburban, urban, and rural gardens are fast becoming a last refuge for many wildlife species, such as songbirds, butterflies, bees, toads, frogs and other beneficial creatures, that have lost habitat due to human development.
+Of all the many reasons to plant California natives in our gardens—creating a sense of place, their beauty and adaptability, drought-tolerant qualities, and certainly for increasing biodiversity—their ability to help save our ecosystems and the bird and insect species that depend on them is, for me, the single most important reason.
+Our suburban, urban, and rural gardens are fast becoming a last refuge for many wildlife species, such as songbirds, butterflies, bees, toads, frogs, and other beneficial creatures, which have lost habitat due to human development.
 In some cases, cultivated gardens that offer a rich diversity of native plants may offer more resources, such as foraging opportunities for birds and other wildlife, than surrounding degraded wild lands.

 Why do we need insects?
 They are the very foundation of all other life.